ndea/rockflow/README.md

 flow = AwesomeFlow.new
 flow.concert! # execute all steps
 ```

+#### Summary
+Define your flow by inheriting from **RockFlow::Flow**.
+Inside your defined flow override the setup method and use the **rock** keyword defined by your step class.
+Available options for the rock method are at the moment:
+- **after** which takes a StepClass or an array of step classes.

+After that start writing your steps by inheriting from **RockFlow::Step** and overriding the **it_up** method.
+Inside of your inherited class you can use following methods.

+- add_payload key, value - This method adds data that can be used across your steps inside of your flow
+- payload - This method gives you the chance to access your whole payload from your flow.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.